Seriously, Don’t to File Bankruptcy They Say.

 4. My Daddy always Taught Me “A Man Pays His Bills”

 Hey, I get it, I try to follow valued and sage wisdom as well.
 Unless Dad’s going to financially be there to help you dig out of this hole, Dad’s advice is only as good as the memory of when he said it.
-This notion that “a man pulls himself up by his own bootstraps” is nonsense, if you don’t acknowledge that part of that “pulling yourself up” is by using the “bootstrap” of Federal Law.
-Advice from others is great, help from others is even better and when the only help is to not do what is needed, and what will make the situation better, then that sage wisdom is simply an impediment to the goal.
+This notion that “a man pulls himself up by his own bootstraps” is nonsense, if you don’t acknowledge that part of that “pulling yourself up” is by using the “bootstrap” available.
+Bankruptcy is one such bootstrap.
+Advice from others is great, help from others is even better and when the only help is to not do what is needed and make the situation better, then that advice is simply an impediment to the goal.
 Your creditors all love those who are telling you never to file bankruptcy, especially those credit cards charging 30% interest.
-They think Dad’s a genius!
+They think such advice is genius!

 5. You Could Be Charged With a Crime